rmuppane/process-to-case-example/readme.md

 ![project modules](images/io.png)

 Test this example by deploying both kJars.
-Start the process instance (/src/main/resources/com/myspace/process_to_case/process.bpmn}) and observe the no os process instances created and no of tasks available to claim.
+Start the [process](/src/main/resources/com/myspace/process_to_case/process.bpmn) instance and observe the no os process instances created and no of tasks available to claim.